ajufrancis/neutron-lan/README.md

 This is my personal project to study SDN(Software-Defined Networking) by configuring a openstack-neutron-like network over OpenWRT routers at home.

 [Neutron](https://wiki.openstack.org/wiki/Neutron) is a software technology for OpenStack networking.
-However, I think the network architecture can be applied to LAN and possibly WAN as well, leveraging edge-overlay technolgies such as [VXLAN](http://datatracker.ietf.org/doc/draft-mahalingam-dutt-dcops-vxlan/).
+However, I think the network architecture can be applied to LAN and possibly WAN as well, leveraging edge-overlay technolgies such as [VXLAN](http://datatracker.ietf.org/doc/draft-mahalingam-dutt-dcops-vxlan/) or MPLS.
 I am also interested in the distributed virtual switch and distributed virtual router concept that has been adopted by a number of IaaS cloud management systems such as VMWare NSX.

 HOW VXLAN WORKS